mernst/uwisdom/Programs.md

 program, it's necessary to quote those arguments so they are not re-interpreted (and in particular, so that embedded spaces do not cause an argument to be split into two).
-A way to do this is to surround the argument by spaces, and then call the other program with "eval" instead of
+A way to do this is to surround the argument by spaces, and then call the other program with `eval` instead of
 directly:

 ```sh